quii/learn-go-with-tests/http-handlers-revisited.md

 }
 ```

 Our `RegisterUser` method matches the shape of `http.HandlerFunc` so we're good to go.
 We've attached it as a method on a new type `UserServer` which contains a dependency on a `UserService` which is captured as an interface.

-Interfaces are a fantastic way to ensure our `HTTP` concerns are decoupled from any specific implementation details.
+Interfaces are a fantastic way to ensure our `HTTP` concerns are decoupled from any specific implementation; we can just call the method on the dependency, and we don't have to care _how_ a user gets registered.

 If you wish to explore this approach in more detail following TDD read the [Dependency Injection](dependency-injection.md) chapter and the [HTTP Server chapter of the "Build an application" section](http-server.md).